vinay1a/test123/bootcamp-fs2.md

 ## 8. Recyclebin , Auditing
 * Enable  Recycling and auditing ( open file, delete file, create dir, RM dir) for final_data ( which created on question 1) .
-* copy the files  in to the sahre .
+* copy the files  in to the share .
 * Delete the uploaded  files  and  restore them from  Recycle bin .Take the screenshot "recycle.png" and  upload
 * Download the  audit.log and  messages.log  copy them  in to audit_log.md  and  upload